ak-17/InterviewPreparation/definitions.md

     - Future<Integer> future = executorService.submit(task); future.get(); // exception is thrown only when we call future.get(); or else not thrown
 - Callable's call() method contains “throws Exception” clause so we can easily propagate checked exceptions further.
 ### Deadlock
-- Deadlock is a situation when two threads are waiting for each other and the waiting is never ends.
-Here both threads cant completes their tasks.
 - Deadlock is a situation where a set of processes are blocked because each process is holding one or more resources and waiting for another resource acquired by some other process and they are in a circular fashion.
 - Deadlock can arise if following conditions hold true (Coffman conditions)
     - Mutual Exclusion: One or more than one resource are non-sharable (Only one process can use at a time)